rstudio/education.rstudio.com/content/blog/2019-10-10-my-javascript-internship-at-rstudio/index.markdown

   author: Karl Fredrickson
 ---

+> This post was written by [Maya Gans](https://maya.rbind.io/) about her 2019 RStudio internship.
+Maya also documented her project and progress at <https://maya.rbind.io/tidyblocks/>.

 It's funny to admit, but I applied for the RStudio internship because I wanted to learn JavaScript.
 I was recieving my Masters in Botany and found myself programstinating, a term I just made up for making plots and Shiny Apps from personal data instead of extracting DNA or writing my manuscript.

 But programming was only a byproduct of my Master's work and I began to realize if I wanted to identify as a programmer, I needed a more wholistic understanding beyond the packages and functions I needed only for my Masters work.